Azure/Enterprise-Scale/docs/EnterpriseScale-Known-Issues.md

 Area: AzOps

-Issue: At present, if you environment contains management group or subscription with duplicate display name, initialization of discovery will fail.
+Issue: At present, if your environment contains management group or subscription with duplicate display name, initialization of discovery will fail.
 This is precautionary check to avoid accidental misconfiguration.

 Status: There is work in progress to use resource name instead of display name.
-There will be runtime configuration option to override  this behavior however, it will reduce usability.
+There will be runtime configuration option to override this behavior.
 We highly recommend to have unique display name for management groups and subscription.

 ## Subscription Creation